 With Children and Household

-When appropriately familiarized, Cane Corsos are tender and loving toward youngsters in their cluster.
+When appropriately familiarised, Cane Corsos are tender and loving toward the youngsters in their cluster.
 They are tolerant but ought to always be observed because of their dimensions and power.
 Preliminary exposure and firm limitations are crucial, something respected Cane Corso sources underline from puppyhood.

 With Guests and Other Pets